reubano/reubano.github.com/source/contact.md

 ### Consulting

-I am available for consulting on data, analytics, visualization, and web application projects.
+I am available for consulting on projects to help you eliminate inefficiencies or identify how customers are using your products and services.
+Projects usually involve solving problems with customer engagement, churn, operating expenses, or productivity.

-If you would like to hire me for a project engagement, please [email me](mailto:rcummings@nerevu.com?subject=Consulting inquiry) with details on what you want to accomplish.
+If you would like to hire me so that you can make better data driven decisions regarding your operations, customers, or products, please [email me](mailto:rcummings@nerevu.com?subject=Consulting inquiry).

 ### Speaking/Training

-I've [spoken](//lanyrd.com/profile/reubano/) at tech conferences and meetups in South Africa, Tanzania, and Kenya.
+I've [spoken and taught workshops](//lanyrd.com/profile/reubano/) at tech conferences, meetups, and training events in South Africa, Tanzania, and Kenya.
 Topics I have presented on include [static site generators](//speakerdeck.com/reubano/static-sites-and-generators-ftw), [data mining](//www.youtube.com/watch?v=05C_E1wyT1I), and [functional programming](//speakerdeck.com/reubano/intro-to-functional-programming).

-If you would like me to speak at your event or lead a training session, please [email me](mailto:rcummings@nerevu.com?subject=Speaking inquiry) with: the event date(s), desired topic, and speaking format (training, tutorial, workshop, talk, keynote, etc.).
+If you would like me to speak at your event or lead a training session, please [email me](mailto:rcummings@nerevu.com?subject=Speaking inquiry) with:

+  - event date(s)
+  - desired topic
+  - speaking format (training, tutorial, workshop, talk, keynote, etc.)

 I can usually accommodate non-profit events for free, provided that my travel (flights and transportation), accommodation (hotel/host), and conference ticket are covered.